-If any part is not regulated under the documents of CA/Browser Forum, the rule of assurance level 1 is applicable for CAs that issue DV TLS/SSL certificates, and the rule of assurance level 3 is applicable for CAs that issue EV, OV, and IV TLS/SSL certificates.
-With regard to CAs that issue time-stamping, code signing, and EV code signing certificates, the rule of assurance level 3 is applicable if any part is not regulated under the documents of CA/Browser Forum and the Code Signing BR.
+If any part is not regulated under the documents of CA/Browser Forum, the rule of assurance level 1 is applicable for CAs that issue DV TLS/SSL certificates, and the rule of assurance level 3 is applicable for CAs that issue EV and OV TLS/SSL certificates.
 For CAs that issue self-signed, self-issued, and cross-certified certificates, the rule of assurance level 4 is always applicable.